AlisherBakhriev/AlisherBakhriev/README.md

-### Привет, меня зовут Алишер
+### Hello, my name is Alisher

-## Я Frontend разработчик
+## I am a frontend developer

-- 💻 Веб разработчик
+- 💻 Web developer
-- ☀️ Преисполняюсь в своём познании React
+- ☀️ I am filled with my knowledge of React
-- 👯 Буду рад любому сотрудничеству и дельному совету
+- 👯 I will be glad to any cooperation and practical advice